EECE281GroupAwesome/Projects/Project2_Car/README.md

 **Minimum Requirements**
-- The car needs to be able to follow the beacon and maintain a set distance.
+- **Follow** The car needs to be able to follow the beacon and maintain a set distance.
 - **Move closer.** When the user presses a button in the transmitter, it commands the robot to move closer.
 - **Move farther** When the user presses a button in the transmitter, it commands